 Food Fight, a film featuring Roger Rabbit-esque cameos by advertising mascots starring Charlie Sheen was trapped in development for 10 years.
 Originally set for a 2003 release until being delayed to 2005, it became even further delayed when the harddrives containing all the animation files were stolen and the studio had to start all over again on an even lower budget.
 The final result was finished in 2009, given a small theatrical release and started to emerge direct to video in other markets in 2012.

 One of the biggest sources of friction was over censorship.
-Nickelodeon was always uneasy with the gross-out nature of the show's humor, and shelved one episode, "Man's Best Friend", due to its violent and scatological content.
-As a general rule, anything that had to do with religion, politics, alcohol, and tobacco was put under a microscope by Standards & Practices; the character George Liquor had his last name removed from one episode and made only sporadic appearances due to opposition from the network, while another episode featuring The Pope removed a cross from his hat and credited the character simply as "The Man with the Pointy Hat".
+Nickelodeon was always uneasy with the gross-out nature of the show's humor, and sent constant revisions to every single episode; they even kept one finished episode, "Man's Best Friend", off the air due to its violent and scatological content.
+As a general rule, anything that had to do with religion, politics, alcohol, and tobacco was put under a microscope by Standards & Practices; the character George Liquor had his last name removed from one episode and made only sporadic appearances due to opposition from the network, right down to axing an entire scene with him from "Rubber Nipple Salesman" and forcing Spumco to change a Liquor cameo in "Haunted House" into a parody of Doug Funnie (a scene that got edited out in reruns anyway), while "Powdered Toast Man", featuring The Pope, removed a cross from his hat and credited the character simply as "The Man with the Pointy Hat", and the ending scene of Toast Man carelessly using the Constitution and Bill of Rights as kindling for a fire got edited out after it's initial airing, which ironically ruined the episodes satirical message of how easily authority and power are abused.

 The show suffered from severe Schedule Slip almost from the start, the result of, depending on who you ask, John Kricfalusi's perfectionism or the constant battles over what was acceptable to air.
 Nickelodeon had to rerun the pilot episode in order to have something to show in what would've been the second episode's time slot; this helped the show build an audience but killed any hope for syndication.
 This became a trend; the first season had only six episodes air between August 1991 and February '92.